zacharybretton/modern_haxby2001/README.md

 ## Key Areas of Exploration

-- **Data Visualization:** Visualize the structure and function of fMRI data, and understand how brain regions respond to different visual stimuli.
+- **Data Visualization:** Visualize the structure and function of fMRI data, understanding the type of data we are working with.
 - **Masking Techniques:** Apply and visualize masks to focus analyses on specific brain regions, such as the ventral temporal cortex, which is critical for visual processing.
 - **Feature Selection and Modeling:** Implement feature selection using ANOVA F-tests to identify the most explanatory voxels and then classify visual categories using logistic regression and XGBoost.
 - **MVPA Analysis:** Decode patterns of brain activity associated with different visual categories using multivariate pattern analysis (MVPA).